 - You feel fear about the idea of going in for an interview.

 - Your presentation and talking points need work.

-People also seek help from career coaches when they need to craft a resume.
+People also seek help from in person or virtual career coaches when they need to craft a resume.
 They know what text and features employers are looking for, so you can incorporate them and stand out among the rest.

-How To Find a Career Coach for Your Specific Needs
+How To Find an Online Career Coach for Your Specific Needs

 - How do you prepare professionals for interviews?

 - What methods do you use to push individuals out of their comfort zone?

 - How do you provide actionable feedback to clients?

 - Do you offer online career coaching services?